Kevin Jackson (politician)

-Kevin L. Jackson is an American politician and Republican member of the Kentucky House of Representatives.
+Kevin Lynn Jackson (born November 21, 1958) is an American politician and Republican member of the Kentucky House of Representatives.
 He represents Kentucky's 20th House district, which includes parts of Bowling Green and Warren County.

 Background

 Jackson received his Bachelor of Science, Master of Arts, and Rank I Certification from Western Kentucky University.
 He worked for 32 years in the Warren, Edmonson, and Barren County school systems as a teacher, guidance counselor, administrator, and coach before retiring.
 Since retiring from the education system, Jackson has been as a financial consultant for Studle Financial Services.

 He is a former member of the Warren County Public School Board and BG-WC Community Education Board.
 He is also a member of the Bowling Green Area Chamber of Commerce.